-Consistent with our corporate governance guidelines and Nasdaq rules, our board of directors has determined that, as of the date of this Proxy Statement, all of the members of our board of directors, including our director nominee, Frederick Hudson, but excluding John H. Tucker, our president and chief executive officer, are "independent".
-In addition, all members of the audit, compensation and nominating and corporate governance committees, as well as of director nominee, Mr. Hudson, satisfy the applicable independence criteria of the SEC and Nasdaq.
+Consistent with our corporate governance guidelines and Nasdaq rules, our board of directors has determined that, as of the date of this Proxy Statement, all of the members of our board of directors excluding John H. Tucker, our president and chief executive officer, are "independent".
+In addition, all members of the audit, compensation and nominating and corporate governance committees, satisfy the applicable independence criteria of the SEC and Nasdaq.